 Spruce Pool, an outdoor public pool in downtown Boulder, and the Boulder Elks Community Pool are now open by reservation (they are booking up quickly).
 Several hotels with pools are open so you can stay safely and get some quality swim time in.

 Find a quiet park and do some yoga.

 Many shops have reopened.
 They are cleaning rigorously and regularly, wearing face coverings, sanitizing point of sale stations and will remove any tried-on items from the floor for a "rest" period before they can be put back out.
-Some shops are only allowing a certain number of shoppers in the store at a time, others are by appointment only and some are doing curbside pickup only.
-To go inside, you will need a face covering by order of Boulder County Public Health.
+Shops are only allowing a certain number of shoppers in the store at a time.
+A few are open are by appointment only or are doing curbside pickup only.
+Learn more about safe shopping here.
+To go inside, you will need a face covering by order of Boulder County Public Health and the State of Colorado.
 Here are two good resources for checking on what's open and how they are operating: